Airway Clearance & Exercise

 One of the most common questions I get asked about exercise is “what is the best exercise to do?”.
 My answer to this is “it depends”.
 The exercise that will help you achieve your fitness goals is the exercise that you enjoy doing and do regularly (4-6 times per week).
 It is important that you start slowly and gradually increase the time or intensity of exercises.
 This may look like doing 5 mins of walking every other day.
 If you have stuck to this after a month then increase the time spent walking or the amount of days walking.
 Gradually, over time, you will get better and better at this and it will feel easier.
 When it feels easier, you can progress.
 The one caveat is that you really do need to stay consistent.
 Intermittent bouts of exercise likely won’t create real change and will probably just leave you sore, frustrated and disliking exercise.
 The real magic happens when exercise just becomes part of your daily routine.

 Now for the part that you’re all interested in: “can I do exercise instead of official airway clearance?”.
-Unfortunately, as of June 2021, the evidence does not support using exercise as a stand-alone treatment for airway clearance.
+Unfortunately, the evidence we have to date does not support using exercise as a stand-alone treatment for airway clearance.
 Some studies do show that exercise can be used as an adjunct to airway clearance.
 This means that as long as you are huffing and coughing during and after exercise, your lung function is stable and relatively good, you may be able to use exercise as one of your “twice per day” airway clearance routines.
 You still need to be taking all of your treatments and performing a standard form of airway clearance daily on top of the exercise and huffing/coughing mentioned above.
 If you would like to learn more about your options for airway clearance, reach out to your CF Physiotherapist and we will be more than happy to discuss the options with you.

 When starting an exercise program, there are many factors to consider to ensure your safety and optimize your results.
 Your physiotherapist can assist you in tailoring the goals, frequency and intensity of your program to suit your needs!